leonardovac/Minimalist-ImGui-Base/docs/README.md

 ## ⚖ License

-Minimalistic ImGui Base is licensed under the MIT License, see [LICENSE.txt](https://github.com/leonardovac/Minimalistic-ImGui-Base/blob/main/LICENSE.txt) for more information.
+Minimalist ImGui Base is licensed under the MIT License, see [LICENSE.txt](https://github.com/leonardovac/Minimalist-ImGui-Base/blob/main/LICENSE.txt) for more information.